dotnet/AspNetCore.Docs/aspnetcore/blazor/blazor-server-ef-core.md

 > [!NOTE]
 > `Wrapper` is a [component reference](xref:blazor/components/index#capture-references-to-components) to the `GridWrapper` component.
 See the `Index` component (`Pages/Index.razor`) in the [sample app](https://github.com/dotnet/AspNetCore.Docs/blob/main/aspnetcore/blazor/samples/3.1/BlazorServerEFCoreSample/BlazorServerDbContextExample/Pages/Index.razor).

 New <xref:Microsoft.EntityFrameworkCore.DbContext> instances can be created with a factory that allows you to configure the connection string per `DbContext`, such as when you use [ASP.NET Core's Identity model])(xref:security/authentication/customize_identity_model).
-For more information, see [Multi-tenancy with EF Core in Blazor Server Apps](https://blog.jeremylikness.com/blog/multitenancy-with-ef-core-in-blazor-server-apps/).
+For more information, see [Multi-tenancy (EF Core documentation)](/ef/core/miscellaneous/multitenancy).

 ### Scope to the component lifetime